Best Small Business Cargo Vans - Size, Gas Mileage, & More

 Whether you're delivering flowers, cakes, balloons for a birthday party or auto parts needed for a body shop, choosing the right size van can make an enormous difference to your bottom line.
 A van will allow you to carry more goods and make more deliveries, thus saving time and money and making your clients happy.

 A long wheelbase and a higher roof give you more room in the back for all of your deliveries.
-Some of the best models for this include Sprinter 170" WB EXT, Transit 148" WB EXT and the ProMaster 159" EXT.
+Some of the best models for this include the Sprinter's extended 170-inch wheelbase, the Transit's extended 148-inch wheelbase and the ProMaster's extended 159-inch wheelbase.

 4. Electrical